teunjojo/paper-update-script/README.md

  **WaterfallMC**

-Go to the Waterfall directory and run:
+Go to the PaperWaterfall directory and run:

 `./updateWaterfall.sh`